 Falls and fractures are a common and serious health issue faced by older people in England and the single most common reason for older people losing independence, admission to a care home or hospital admission.
 People aged 65 and older have the highest risk of falling; around a third of people aged 65 and over, and around half of people aged 80 and over, fall at least once a year.
 Falling is a cause of distress, pain, injury, loss of confidence, loss of independence and mortality.

 Reasons for older people falling include muscle weakness, poor balance, effects of medication, sensory impairment, and environmental and home hazards.
 Physical activity, particularly strength, balance and flexibility are essential protective factors.
 However, physically activity tends to decrease with age, and older people in the poorest neighbourhoods are more likely to be physically inactive than people in the wealthiest.

-In Sandwell the most recent data shows that there were 1000 people aged 65 and over who experienced a fall that led to an emergency hospital admission in 2020/21.
-The age standardised rate (per 100,000) for falls for people aged 65+ (2,129) and 85+ (5,342)in Sandwell are similar to the national rates for England and have been at a similar level as nationally since 2017/18, although prior to that the Sandwell rates were higher than the England rate.
+In Sandwell the most recent data (2023/4) shows that there were 980 people aged 65 and over who experienced a fall that led to an emergency hospital admission in 2023/24 the lowest in the period 2010/11-2023/4.
+The age standardised rate (per 100,000) for falls for people aged 65+ (1,922) and 80+ (4,477) in Sandwell in 2023/4.
+Emergency hospital admissions for falls injuries in persons aged 65 and over had been statistically worse in Sandwell than England and the West Midlands region before 2015/16, but after that have generally been statistically similar to England and the West Midlands region.

-Falls which lead to an emergency hospital admission are estimated to be less than one in ten falls for people aged 65+(7%).
 By 2040, with an ageing population, the number of falls for people aged 65+ in Sandwell is estimated to increase to almost 18,000 a year and almost 4,000 a year for people aged 85+.